boggiedan/chromium-extensions/README.md

 Included in the `scripts` folder is a Python-based icon generator tool, essential for creating icons for your extension.
 To use this tool, ensure that Python 3 is installed on your system.

+By default the generated `manifest.json` fil is expecting those icons under `./extensions/your-new-extension/public/images`.
+You would need to move them there.

 ### Usage

 The icon generator script transforms an image into various sizes suitable for a browser extension.
 To use the script, execute the following command: